phpMussel/Docs/readme.en.md

 If you're satisfied with the default configuration for phpMussel and don't want to change anything, you can use an empty file as your configuration file.
 Anything not configured by your configuration file will utilise its default, so you only need to explicitly configure something if you want it to be different from its default (meaning, an empty configuration file will cause phpMussel to utilise all its default configuration).

 If you want to use the phpMussel front-end, you can configure everything from the front-end configuration page.
-But, since v3 onward, front-end login information is stored in your configuration file, so to log into the front-end, you'll need to at least configure an account and username to use to log in, and then, from there, you'll be able to log in and use the front-end configuration page to configure everything else.
+But, since v3 onward, front-end login information is stored in your configuration file, so to log into the front-end, you'll need to at least configure an account to use to log in, and then, from there, you'll be able to log in and use the front-end configuration page to configure everything else.

-The below excerpts will add a new account the front-end with the username "admin", and the password "password".
+The below excerpts will add a new account to the front-end with the username "admin", and the password "password".

 For INI files:
 ```